 Can you tell which one is real and which is virtual?
 Ok, so it's pretty easy, but not bad for automatic reconstruction :)

 I will be presenting the latest (and last of) my PhD research at CVMP in November on "Safe Hulls", the first ever method to guarantee construction of a visual hull surface without phantom volumes.
+I'm a regular at this conference now, hopefully I'll be getting CVMP Miles which entitle me to a free publication next year. |

 I will be joining the Human Communication Technologies Laboratory at the University of British Columbia in February 2008.
 I will be working with Sidney Fels on MyView, a flexible architecture for multiple view video processing and analysis.